-Chapel Hill: Stop calling it ‘terrorism’
+Chapel Hill: Stop Calling it ‘Terrorism’

 - February 14, 2015

+Just because he was an atheist doesn’t mean that he was a ‘militant atheist’ or an ‘anti-theist’ terrorist.
 And just because governments use the word terrorism to lift acts of violence into a new category of (politically useful) horror, doesn’t mean that critics of this process or those who have been victims of it should do the same. .

-A vacuous term remains vacuous, regardless of the victims or perpetrators.
-And calling Hicks a ‘terrorist’ doesn’t make him any worse than he already is, and it doesn’t make the Chapel Hill murders any worse than they already are, and I very much doubt whether it explains these awful crimes.
+Critique that by all means.
+But a vacuous term remains vacuous, regardless of the victims or perpetrators.
+And calling Hicks a terrorist doesn’t make him any worse than he already is, and it doesn’t make the Chapel Hill murders any worse than they already are, and I very much doubt whether it explains these horrendous crimes.